Unique Full-Scale PTO System Bi-Directional Wind Tunnel Test Facility

 Aquanet is installing the world's first 1MW single unit wave energy converter, 'aquaWAVE™', that is planned for sea deployment in 2020.
 The project CAPEX is fully funded by a Taiwanese power project developer with the intention of scaling up to a small array power plant in the next 2 years following the successful demonstration of the first unit at sea.

 The project will demonstrate the technology's reliability in real ocean conditions, its performance in any part of the world, with attractive economics and compelling commercial potential.
-Follow-on projects will deploy arrays of multiple units, capitalising on economies of scale.
+Follow-on projects will deploy arrays of multiple units, capitalizing on economies of scale.

 The Hybrid Project in Europe